 The RD350 was modified for track use at the MMSC race circuit in Chennai and ran on Aviation fuel.
 The Race RDs were turbocharged and had smaller sprockets and wheels, which pushed the power upto claimed whopping 85 bhp.
 The top speed was in excess of 220 km/hr.
 The bike had just the chassis, suspension, large 25 ltr fuel tank, disc brake on both ends and a thin sponge cushion for seat as everything else was removed to reduce weight.

 The Race RD was very light and agile and was very different from the Stock RD.
 The Race RDs had modified powered up exhausts and the sound would be intoxicatingly addictive as well as deafening when they would zoom past on the track spewing blinding smoke all over it.
 I was in complete awe of the action taking place on the race track.
 The Race RD was the “Undisputed King of the MMSC Race Track” before it was discontinued from racing.

 The RD was the first proper performance Sportsbike in India and it still enjoys a cult status in our country.
 Performance Purists still swear by it and we can find many RD clubs all around our country.
 The Yamaha RD had many editions like RD400, RD 500 LC (liquid cooled) all of which enjoyed considerable success through out the world.

 Truly, The RD350 was the Greatest Landmark bike of India, which paved the way for performance biking in India and Yamaha’s greatest offering for our country’s performance enthusiasts.
-None of the modern day Indian entry level performance bikes can imbibe the same adrenalin rush as the RD did.
+None of the modern day entry level performance bikes can imbibe the same adrenaline rush as the RD did.
 The RD350 is a Legend and if you have not ridden one – beg, borrow, steal but swing a leg over before calling it a day…